actor-framework/actor-framework/manual/Actors.rst

 Implementing actors with classes works for all kinds of actors and allows simple management of state via member variables.
 However, composing states via inheritance can get quite tedious.
 For dynamically typed actors, composing states is particularly hard, because the compiler cannot provide much help.

-For statically typed actors, CAF also provides an API for composable behaviors composable-behavior_ that works well with inheritance.
-The following three examples implement the forward declarations shown in spawn_.
+The following three classes implement the prototypes shown in :ref:`spawn` and again feature one blocking actor and two event-based actors (statically and dynamically typed).

 .. literalinclude:: /examples/message_passing/calculator.cpp
    :language: C++
-   :lines: 58-92
+   :start-after: --(rst-classes-begin)--
+   :end-before: --(rst-classes-end)--

 .. _stateful-actor: